triggerAustin/study-mate/README.md

 `cd study-mate`

 then you start a virtual env.
-download it using:
+Download it using:

 `python -m venv venv`

 activate it using:

 `source venv/bin/activate`

-once you have activated it, your bash prompt should have a preceeding (venv) at the beginning now it is time to install the requirements for this project
+Once you have activated it, your bash prompt should have a preceeding (venv) at the beginning.
+Now it is time to install the requirements for this project.
+Use:

 `pip install -r requirements.txt`

-after the installation is successful, run `cd api/v1/` and then run `flask run` to start the application
+after the installation is successful, run `cd api/v1/` and then run `flask run` to start the application.